lmondada/dphil-thesis/content/03_compiler/01_gts_sota.md

 This is a common design challenge in GTSs, often addressed through mechanisms such as rule controls @Heckel2020.
-This issue is also a key challenge within quantum compilation: unitary sythesis tools can sometimes outperform current, mostly peephole-based compilers @Sivarajah2020 by up to 50%[^cost] @Wu2020.
+This issue is also a key challenge within quantum compilation: on problem sizes where exhaustive search is feasible, unitary sythesis tools can sometimes outperform current, mostly peephole-based compilers @Sivarajah2020 by up to 50%[^cost] @Wu2020.